Iron(III) sulfate

-Iron(III) sulfate (or ferric sulfate), is a family of inorganic compounds with the formula Fe2(SO4)3(H2O)n.
+Iron(III) sulfate or ferric sulfate (British English: sulphate instead of sulfate) is a family of inorganic compounds with the formula Fe2(SO4)3(H2O)n.
 A variety of hydrates are known, including the most commonly encountered form of "ferric sulfate".
-Solutions are used in dyeing as a mordant, and as a coagulant for industrial wastes.
+Solutions are used in dyeing as a mordant and as a coagulant for industrial wastes.
 Solutions of ferric sulfate are also used in the processing of aluminum and steel.

 Speciation

 The various crystalline forms of Fe2(SO4)3(H2O)n are well-defined, often by X-ray crystallography.
 The nature of the aqueous solutions is often less certain, but aquo-hydroxo complexes such as [Fe(H2O)6]3+ and [Fe(H2O)5(OH)]2+ are often assumed.
 Regardless, all such solids and solutions feature ferric ions, each with five unpaired electrons.
-By virtue of this high spin d5 electronic configuration, these ions are paramagnetic and are weak chromophores.
+By virtue of this high-spin d5 electronic configuration, these ions are paramagnetic and are weak chromophores.

 Production

 Ferric sulfate solutions are usually generated from iron wastes.
-The actual identity of the iron species is often vague, but many applications do not demand high purity materials.
+The actual identity of the iron species is often vague, but many applications do not demand high-purity materials.
 It is produced on a large scale by treating sulfuric acid, a hot solution of ferrous sulfate, and an oxidizing agent.
 Typical oxidizing agents include chlorine, nitric acid, and hydrogen peroxide.